Last updated on August 14th, 2023 at 05:20 pm

 - This is an easy to do one day trip from Bangalore which will allow you to explore Turuvekere and surroundings.

 - The best time to visit these places is immediately after the monsoon when the lakes are full and looks spectacular.
+This year has been a good year for rains and the lakes are full!!

 - The temples are all small and have elegant sculptures.
 The Nandi statue in Gangadhareshwara temple is outstanding.